An appraisal is investigation that concludes an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Concra Appraisal Associates is happy to answer any questions you might have about appraisals in Columbia County.
+Concra Appraisal Associates is always ready to handle any inquiries you might have about appraisals or real estate in Columbia County.